 The Homeschool Village

-Diverse perspectives and unique voices make “The Homeschool Classroom” a rich resource for those who practice or ponder this education choice; find a list of life skills that are required learning, homeschooling truths learned in the trenches and tips for housekeeping while homeschooling on this collaborative blog.
+Diverse perspectives and unique voices make “Real Life At Home” a rich resource for those who practice or ponder this education choice; find a list of life skills that are required learning, homeschooling truths learned in the trenches and tips for housekeeping while homeschooling on this collaborative blog.